pulumi/terraform-provider-aws/website/docs/r/redshift_security_group.html.markdown

 Creates a new Amazon Redshift security group.
 You use security groups to control access to non-VPC clusters.

 !> **WARNING:** With the retirement of EC2-Classic the `aws_redshift_security_group` resource has been deprecated and will be removed in a future version.
-Any existing resources can be removed from [Terraform state](https://www.terraform.io/language/state) using the [`terraform state rm`](https://www.terraform.io/cli/commands/state/rm#command-state-rm) command.
+Any existing resources can be removed from state manually.

 ## Example Usage